-Note 7.
+Note 8.
 Conditional Promises to Give

-The Organization received the following conditional promises to give that are not recognized as assets in the statements of financial position as of June 30, 2021 and 2020:
+The Organization received the following conditional promises to give that are not recognized as assets in the statements of financial position as of June 30:

-2021 2020 Grant agreements for construction or rehabilitation of homes from the Virginia Department of Housing and Community Development (DHCD) conditioned upon expenditure of the funds and submission for reimbursement. \$ 49,992 \$ 200,000 Grant agreement for the Capacity Build Program from Habitat for Humanity International conditioned upon expenditure of the funds and submission for reimbursement.
-11,071 43,873 Grant agreement for the Habitat and Thrivent Faith Builds 2021 project from Habitat for Humanity International for construction or rehabilitation of 1 sponsored house; conditioned upon obtaining a certificate of occupancy and timely submission of certain deliverables.
-7,500 - Grant agreement for the Habitat and Thrivent Faith Builds 2020 project from Habitat for Humanity International for construction or rehabilitation of 1 sponsored house; conditioned upon obtaining a certificate of occupancy and timely submission of certain deliverables.
-112,500 \$ 68,563 \$ 356,373
+2022 2021 Grant agreements for construction or rehabilitation of homes from the Virginia Department of Housing and Community Development (DHCD) conditioned upon expenditure of the funds and submission for reimbursement. \$ 49,992 \$ 49,992 Grant agreement for the Capacity Build Program from Habitat for Humanity International conditioned upon expenditure of the funds and submission for reimbursement. - 11,071 Grant agreement for the Habitat and Thrivent Faith Builds 2021 project from Habitat for Humanity International for construction or rehabilitation of 1 sponsored house; conditioned upon obtaining a certificate of occupancy and timely submission of certain deliverables.
+7,500 49,992 \$ 68,563 \$ 49,992 \$ 68,56

-Note 8.
+Note 9.
 Operating Lease Commitment